technyon/nuki_hub/README.md

 ### Misc
 - presence/devices: List of detected bluetooth devices as CSV.
 Can be used for presence detection

+## Over-the-air Update (OTA)
+After initially flashing the firmware via serial connection, further updates can be deployed via OTA update from a Web Browser.
+In the configuration portal, scroll down to "Firmware update" and click "Open".
+Then Click "Browse" and select the new "nuki_hub.bin" file and select "Upload file".
+After about a minute the new firmware should be installed.

 ## MQTT Encryption

 The communication via MQTT can be SSL encrypted.
 To enable SSL encryption, supply the necessary information in the MQTT Configuration page.